-- 1. Sound the school fire alarm.
-This will automatically implement Action LEAVE BUILDING. - 2.
-Move to an area of safety, and maintain control of students. - 3.
+1. Sound the school fire alarm.
+This will automatically implement Action EVACUATE BUILDING.

+- 2. Move to an area of safety, and maintain control of students.
+Students with disabilities leave with support of teacher/teacher aide - 3.
 Notify the San Jose Fire Department at 911. - 4.
 Notify the Executive Director. - 5.
 Notify utility companies of a break or suspected break.